 There is often a back story to becoming less organised.
 Strong feelings associated with recovery may limit the success of the organising work.

-As a counsellor, I have had a long-standing interest in the field of professional organising, and some of the factors that can lead to disorganisation.
-I have developed professional networks with professional organisers in Victoria, other states of Australia and overseas and have undertaken extensive training and professional development to work with organising clients.
-I am happy to work with people who have engaged a professional organiser.
+I’m a counsellor, with a long-standing interest in the field of professional organising, situational and chronic disorganisation.
+With networks of professional organisers in Victoria, other states of Australia and overseas I’m able to keep up to date and learn new ideas.
+I’ve undertaken extensive training and professional development and I’m happy to work with people who have engaged and working with a professional organiser.

 My work with clients in this area is mainly due to loss and grief and sometimes multiple losses but this also extends to the whole person and wherever they are in the change process.
-I am trained in modalities which can assist people with a range of issues that may have led to disorganisation over a short or longer-term.
+I am trained to assist people with a range of issues that may have led to disorganisation over a short or longer-term.
 In particular, cognitive behavioural therapy, which is an evidence-based treatment, that works well with people who are working on becoming more organised.